FrancisBanville/ms_interpreting_probabilities/README.md

 pressure on prey, they can serve as parameters in a Lotka-Volterra model [e.g.,
 @Emmerson2004Predatora].
-The extra amount of ecological information in quantitative networks typically comes at a cost of greater sampling effort and data volume in predictive models [@Strydom2021Roadmapa], which can lead to relatively high levels of uncertainties when inferring quantitative networks with limited data.
+The extra amount of ecological information in quantitative networks typically comes at a cost of greater sampling effort and data volume [@Strydom2021Roadmapa], especially when using predictive models that quantify the uncertainty and variability of quantitative interactions [@Berlow2004Interaction].

 Like binary interaction networks, the uncertainty and variability of interaction strengths can be represented probabilistically.
 Interaction strengths can follow